 Be aware of potential dangers from:

-- Items outside that may cause falls, such as hoses, tools, gates.
+- Items outside that may cause falls, such as hoses, tools, gates, uneven pavement

 Be sure to provide:

-- Bathroom grab bars, non-skid rugs, paper cups rather than glass;
+- Bathroom grab bars and grips, non-skid rugs, mats, paper cups rather than glass

-- Supervision of food and alcohol consumption to ensure proper nutrition and to monitor intake of too much or too little food;
+- Supervision of food consumption to ensure proper nutrition, and to monitor intake of too much or too little food

 Step 10.
 Take care of yourself.
 Although this step appears last on this list, it is the most important step.
 Caregiving is stressful, particularly for those caring for someone with dementia.
 Caregivers are more likely than their noncaregiving peers to be at risk for depression, heart disease, high blood pressure and other chronic illnesses, even death.
 Caregivers of persons with dementia are at even higher risk for poor health.
 The following simple, basic preventative healthcare and self-care measures can improve your health and your ability to continue providing the best care for your loved one.